Disentanglement Cost of Quantum States

 \paragraph*{Acknowledgments.}

 We thank Anurag Anshu, Min-Hsiu Hsieh, and Rahul Jain for discussions.
+We thank an anonymous referee for pointing out that our results also hold in multi-partite settings.
 We thank the Institute for Mathematical Sciences at the National University of Singapore for hosting the stimulating workshop Beyond I.I.D.~in Information Theory during which part of this work was done.
 CM is supported by a NWO VIDI project and acknowledges financial support from the European Research Council (ERC Grant Agreement no. 337603), the Danish Council for Independent Research (Sapere Aude) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059).

 \onecolumngrid